The Times Australia

 Despite all the noise online, magazines maintain a distinct position in marketing strategies.
 Their curated nature gives them a credibility that few digital platforms can replicate.
 Readers choose magazines based on personal interest, which means the audience is already segmented before a brand ever places an ad.
 That makes the context powerful for companies that want to reach a specific group.

-In practice, magazines use in marketing by aligning brands with trusted editorial voices.
+In practice, using magazines in a marketing campaign can really amplify a brand's credibility, by aligning it with trusted editorial voices.
 A fashion label benefits from being featured in a publication known for style, while a health product gains authority when it sits alongside expert commentary.
 Unlike a banner ad that disappears after a click, a magazine feature or advertisement is often kept, reread, or shared.
 This extended shelf life continues to deliver impressions over weeks or months, extending the value of the investment.

 Combining Print With Digital Efforts